Architecture

 Architecture#

-For an instance of the Duckiematrix to work properly, you need two components:
+For an instance of the Duckiematrix to work properly, two components are required:

 For the sake of ease, we will be focusing on the example of a single engine serving a single renderer.
 This is probably the most common use case, but definitely not the only one.
 In fact, while you always want to have a single engine per instance of a map, you can have as many renderers as you want connected to the same engine.
-This has a lot of benefits, and we shall talk about all of them later in this book.
+This has a lot of benefits, which are discussed later in this book.

 For the remainder of this book, we will use the words “renderers” even to refer to cases in which a single renderer is present.
 The engine always considers a list of renderers, so the simple case in which only a single renderer is present is the case in which the engine has a list of one element, nothing more.